 Cohen noted that the cost of auditing code in pre-production amounts to $1 a line.
 "I think it's despicable to not spend a dollar per line to avoid global catastrophe."

-Others, including vendors, agreed that the security industry needs to push for higher standards -- for
+Others, including vendors, agreed that the security industry needs to push for higher standards -- for products, processes and people.

 "I think we all have the same problem and we're all trying to fix it.
 And I think it's going to take the entire community to do that," said Sherry Ryan, CISO for Hewlett-Packard Inc. during a roundtable discussion on security challenges.